Can I Get a BBL If I'm Skinny? Yes—Here's How

 Think of fat like building material.
 You don’t need a warehouse full of supplies—but you do need enough to build something strong and lasting.

-How Much Fat Is Actually Needed for a BBL?
+How Much Fat Do You Actually Need for a BBL?

 While numbers vary, a typical BBL requires: